MicrosoftDocs/Viva/Viva/solutions/viva-onboarding-changing-roles.md

 ### Viva Insights

 Help new team members understand how to spend time productively and help managers provide better guidance on time management.
-Learn more about Viva Insights and how it helps protect and organize time in the ***[Supporting work/life balance](need link) article.***
+Learn more about Viva Insights and how it helps protect and organize time in [Supporting work/life balance](/Viva/solutions/viva-work-life-balance)

 ![Image of Insights page](../media/insights.png)

 ### Viva Connections

-Bring together Learning, Insights, and Stream in Viva Connections by adding cars for these apps and services to your Viva Connections dashboard.
-Learn more in the ***[Viva Connections](need link) article.***
+Bring together Learning, Insights, and Stream in Viva Connections by adding cards for these apps and services to your Viva Connections dashboard.
+Learn more in [Viva Connections Dashboard](/viva/connections/create-dashboard).

 ![Image of a dashboard](../media/dashboard.png)

-**Next**: Learn how to use Microsoft Viva for leadership communications.
+**Next**: Learn how to use [Microsoft Viva for leadership communications](/viva/solutions/viva-leadership-communications).